shirkey/members/README.md

 User Map
 ========

-A simple flask application for creating user community maps.
+A simple application for creating user community maps powered by Flask.

 Hacking
 -------